 Get Paid!
 But Do It Safely

-A payday loan is possibly the most common quick cash loan that allows you to borrow 100 dollars today.
-They boast fast cash, accessible applications, and no credit checks in some cases.
-But many of the claims that payday lenders make fall into the category of “too good to be true.”
+A payday loan is possibly the most common $100 loan option.
+Payday loans boast fast cash, accessible applications, and no credit checks in some cases.
+Interested applicants can find payday loans online or at a nearby brick-and-mortar location.
+But keep in mind that while the payday loan process is simple, many of the claims payday lenders make fall into the category of “too good to be true.”

 So what exactly is a payday loan?
 It’s a short-term, small-dollar, unsecured loan that helps people make it to their next payday—hence the name.
 But let’s break all of that down, shall we?